Nyssa: What are they going to do with us?

 Inga: Supposedly cure us, but I rather think they're going to let us die.

-"Terminus," from the Fifth Doctor Peter Davison's second season, is best remembered as "the bad one" in the Black Guardian Trilogy: the one that (thank goodness, most would say) is quickly overshadowed by the final installment, "Enlightenment."
+"Terminus," from the Fifth Doctor Peter Davison's second season, is sometimes remembered as the weak link in the Black Guardian Trilogy: the one that's quickly overshadowed by the final installment, "Enlightenment."
 And indeed "Terminus" is sandwiched between the giddy "Mawdryn Undead" and the magical "Enlightenment," and it's dire: but not dire in quality, dire in tone.
 Dire in terms of what it says about human beings, and the way we treat one another -- and exploit one another.
-"Terminus" is the Doctor Who that Tells the Truth, and as such, it's the story that few want to hear.
+"Terminus" is the Doctor Who serial that Tells the Truth, and as such, it's the story that few want to hear.
 I've often wondered if it takes a certain kind of person to fully appreciate "Terminus," but I've seen people in all walks of life fall in love with it.
 But it's very much a story best-suited to those with a little life-experience.
 It's the serial for anyone who's ever worked under a miserable employer, or been abandoned by the health care system, or felt disenfranchised from friends, family or colleagues.
 It's for anyone who's ever found themselves on a treadmill from which there is no escape.

 As human beings, we tell ourselves, "You always have options."
 That's our coping mechanism.
 We convince ourselves that we have the potential for change, the capacity to fix things -- that if our situation is grim, we're never trapped in it.

 But what if we were?
 What if we are?
 What if we're stuck in that soul-sucking job because we're living paycheck to paycheck?
-What if we're sick and can't get proper medical care, and no one gives a f**k?
-What if we're living with a physically or emotionally abusive spouse, or boyfriend, or girlfriend, or parent, and stay there, because we have no place else to go?
-What if the world really is as bleak, our choices as limited, our outlook as terrifying, as it seems on those darkest days?
+What if we're sick and can't get proper medical care, and no one cares?
+What if we're living with a physically or emotionally abusive spouse or partner or parent -- and stay there, because we have no place else to go?
+What if the world really is as bleak, our choices as limited and our outlook as terrifying as it seems on those darkest days?

 Valgard: We can't just let him die.